 We believe the federal government should acknowledge that Arizona has had ownership of all non-private lands within the state's boundaries since statehood.
-Therefore, we support efforts to establish state sovereignty over public domain land which is currently managed by Bureau of Land Management and the U.S. Forest Service subject to preexisting rights.
-(2016)
+Therefore, we support efforts to establish state sovereignty over public domain land currently managed by Bureau of Land Management and the U.S. Forest Service subject to preexisting rights.
+(Amended 2021)